Understanding The Profit and Loss Chart in Options Trading

 Analyze at Date

-Note, for calculations before expiration, we use the Black-Scholes formula to estimate option values.
+Note, for pre-expiration analysis we use the Black-Scholes formula to estimate option values.

 View Range